canopas/web-developer-roadmap-2023/README.md

 4. Cloud(server)

 ## Guidelines
+- This rodmap contains 24 practicals, which can be completed in 6 sprints.

 - Before starting any practical it's important to conduct research and learn the necessary concepts.

 - As you progress through the practical exercises, make sure to apply the new knowledge you've gained in subsequent exercises.
 Try to allocate no more than 5 days to each practical.